aliemami94/aliemami94.github.io/index.md

 </div>

- I am currently a last year M.Sc. student in physics at the Sharif University of Technology, Iran.
-Here, I joined the group of
+ I am currently a Ph.D. student in physics at the Jagiellonian University, Krakow, Poland.
+Here, I joined the group of Prof.Krzysztof Sacha.
-Prof. Abdollah Langari , worked in close collaboration with Prof. Mehdi Kargarian, and also took advantage of fruitful discussions with expert researchers such as Prof. Abolhassan Vaezi and Dr. Hadi Yarloo.
- My field of research and interest mostly involves the study of phases transition of many-body quantum systems.
-In particular, the goal of my M.Sc. is to study the phases transition of strongly correlated systems with artificial neural networks.
+ My field of research and interest mostly involves the study of Time Crystaline behavior.

 #### Research Interests:
+Time Crystals

 Condensed Matter Theory

 Quantum Many-Body Physics